aryaneelshivam/mystaticsite/CLERK_SETUP.md

 # Clerk Authentication Setup

+## ⚠️ **AUTHENTICATION CURRENTLY DISABLED**

+The Clerk authentication has been temporarily disabled.
+To re-enable it:

+1. Uncomment the ClerkProvider in `src/main.tsx`
+2. Uncomment the AuthButton import and usage in `src/components/WebsiteBuilder.tsx`
+3. Ensure your environment variables are set up correctly

 ## Environment Variables

 Create a `.env.local` file in the root directory and add your Clerk publishable key: